nestjs/docs.nestjs.com/content/recipes/crud.md

 }
 ```

 > warning **Notice** Primary columns persist in the resource response object whether they were requested or not.
-In our case, it's an `id` column.
+In our example, this is the `id` column.

 The complete list of query params and filter operators can be found in the project's [Wiki](https://github.com/nestjsx/crud/wiki/Requests).

 #### Relations

-Another feature that is worth mentioning is "relations".
-In your CRUD controller, you can specify the list of entity's relations which are allowed to fetch within your API calls:
+**Relations** is another powerful feature.
+In your CRUD controller, you can specify the list of an entity's relations which are allowed to fetch within your API calls:

 ```typescript
 @Crud({